Pomax/BezierInfo-2/components/sections/canonical/content.en-GB.md

 The approach is going to start with a curve that doesn't have all-colinear points (so we need to make sure the points don't all fall on a straight line), and then applying four graphics operations that you will probably have heard of: translation (moving all points by some fixed x- and y-distance), scaling (multiplying all points by some x and y scale factor), and shearing (an operation that turns rectangles into parallelograms).

 Step 1: we translate any curve by -p1.x and -p1.y, so that the curve starts at (0,0).
-We're going to make use of an interesting trick here, by pretending our 2D coordinates are 3D, with the <i>z</i> coordinate simply always being 1.
+We're going to make use of an interesting trick here, by pretending our 2D coordinates are 3D, with the *z* coordinate simply always being 1.
 This is an old trick in graphics to overcome the limitations of 2D transformations: without it, we can only turn (x,y) coordinates into new coordinates of the form (ax + by, cx + dy), which means we can't do translation, since that requires we end up with some kind of (x + a, y + b).
-If we add a bogus <i>z</i> coordinate that is always 1, then we can suddenly add arbitrary values.
+If we add a bogus *z* coordinate that is always 1, then we can suddenly add arbitrary values.
 For example:

 \[
 \left [ \begin{array}{ccc}